YouTube Limits Relationship With Logan Paul After His Video Depicting Dead Body

 The move represents a punishment for Paul, whose work on YouTube boasts some 15 million subscribers and — by at least one estimate — earns him up to $1.3 million a month.
 The vlogger violated its policies on gory content with a video showing his visit to Aokigahara, a forest near Japan's Mount Fuji that has developed a worldwide reputation for the number of suicides carried out among its trees.

-During that visit, Paul discovered a person apparently dead by suicide.
+During that visit, Paul discovered a person who had apparently killed themself.
 In the footage that followed, which blurred the person's face, Paul and his friends stood beside the body and reacted initially with jokes and laughter.
 Later, according to The Verge, he spoke to directly to the camera, saying his laughter was a coping mechanism and adding: "Suicide is not a joke.
 Depression and mental illnesses are not a joke."

 A version of the video that cut the images of the dead body can be viewed below.